dinakaranonline/blog/_posts/2020-11-01-Atomic-Habits-by-James-Clear-Dummies-guide-to-Habit-Formation.md

 - Standardize before optimize.
 Habit shaping can be used to model any new habits.
 For example, to become an early riser, the five phases can be.

-- Phase -1: Be home by 10 pm every night
+- Phase 1: Be home by 10 pm every night
-- Phase -2: Have all devices turned off by 10 pm
+- Phase 2: Have all devices turned off by 10 pm
-- Phase-3: Be in bed by 10 pm
+- Phase 3: Be in bed by 10 pm
-- Phase-4: Lights of by 10 pm
+- Phase 4: Lights of by 10 pm
-- Phase-5: Wake up at 6 am every day.
+- Phase 5: Wake up at 6 am every day

 **4. Make it satisfying**